What are Essential Skills?

 What are the entrance requirements?

-Potential students must write the CAMERA Placement Test and score at a Level 2 or 3.
-They must also complete the Employment Readiness Scale which identifies their individual needs and potential obstacles to employ-ability.
+Potential students must complete the Employment Readiness Scale which identifies their individual needs and potential obstacles to employ-ability.
 Other assessments of academic skill may be administered in order to guide programming.

 How is student progress measured?